open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 - `TracerProvider`: a method to retrieve the maximum collection size
 - `Span`: a method to set a maximum collection size for the span

+Implementations MAY additionally have configuration for limits on each collection, which would take precedence over the general collection limit.

 The default for this limit SHOULD be 1000.
-A value of 0 indicates no limit.
+A value of -1 indicates no limit, while a value of 0 would result in no events being collected.

 ## Span processor